The sun is shining and the air is warm. It’s a perfect moment for a wander through the forest with your dog and then down to the beach for a picnic.

 Checking Your Dog for Ticks

-You should try to check your dog for ticks daily to prevent them from causing illness.
-It takes at least 20 hours after a tick has attached itself to your pet for an infection to take hold.
+The best way to protect your dog from ticks is to check them for ticks daily.
+It takes at least 20 hours after a tick has attached itself to your pet for an infection to take hold so if you’re quick, there’s no cause for concern.

 When you find a tick on your dog it’s always best to remove it straight away.
 This reduces the danger of it transmitting disease.
 It’s also important to remove the tick properly so none of it gets left behind on your dog’s body.